Skip to content

 • Pedagogical approaches that focus on explicitly teaching tense and grammatical rules can help mitigate these transfer errors by making learners aware of the differences between their first and second languages.
 1, 2

 In summary, inter-lingual transfer from Chinese to English causes specific and common tense errors in Chinese ESL students because of fundamental differences in how the two languages express tense morphologically and syntactically.
-This leads to frequent misuse and omission of English tense markers that do not exist in Chinese.
-4, 1, 2
+This results in frequent misuse and omission of English tense markers that do not exist in Chinese.
+4, 1, 2 The absence of morphological tense marking in Chinese prompts learners to rely on contextual cues; however, English demands verb conjugation and auxiliary constructions that must be learned as new grammatical rules, not just vocabulary.
+This leads to persistent errors in past tense, third-person singular forms, and auxiliary verbs, especially in spontaneous speech.
+Understanding these transfer patterns helps teachers and learners focus on areas that require explicit feedback and practice to achieve conversation-ready fluency.

 References